shape

 technology

-In a visionary, yet logical next step, we applied these designs to create an entirely new type of wideband, high output, low distortion, point source transducer.
+In a visionary-yet-logical next step, we applied these designs to create an entirely new type of wideband, high-output, low-distortion, point-source transducer.
 It’s no exaggeration to say that the patented CoEntrant Driver is the first truly new approach to converting electrical energy into sound in well over 50 years.

-CoEntrant Drivers allow us to deliver maximum acoustic power from minimal enclosure dimensions, without sacrificing effective pattern control.
-CoEntrant Driver technology is currently in its 3rd generation, which we call the CDT3.
-Within the CDT3 outputs of a 6.5” Carbon Fiber midrange cone, and an Aluminum Compression Driver with a 3” Voice Coil are summed together using a highly optimzed Compound Phase Plug.
-This Compound Phase Plug features midrange inlet holes that are spaced based on “repeating asymmetry” which reduces the effects of pipe resonances in the HF, without sacrificing mid-band sensitivity.
+Within the current-gen CDT3, the outputs of a 6.5” carbon fiber midrange cone and an aluminum compression driver with a 3” voice coil are summed together using a highly optimized compound phase plug.
+This compound phase plug features midrange inlet holes that are spaced based on “repeating asymmetry,” which reduces the effects of pipe resonances in the HF without sacrificing mid-band sensitivity.

 Complex Conic